Mahii685/PRIVACY_POLICY/PRIVACY_POLICY.md

 SASH WINDOW CUT LIST PRO – PRIVACY POLICY

-Last Updated: 25 November 2025
+Last Updated: 4 November 2025

 This Privacy Policy explains how SASH WINDOW CUT LIST PRO (“we”, “our”, or “the developer”) handles user information and defines the terms under which the app may be used.

 1. Privacy and Data Collection

-This app works fully offline.
+This app works primarily offline.

-No personal data is collected, stored, transmitted, or shared.
+No personal data is collected, stored, transmitted, or shared by the developer.

 All inputs, outputs, and generated files (PDF/Excel) remain on the user’s device only.

-No login, analytics, tracking, or third-party services are used.
+No login, analytics, tracking, or third-party services are used, except for Google Play Billing.

 2. Children’s Privacy